 I think Galvanize runs an excellent space.
 They’ve taken design to a whole new level.
 Runway was the design leader for incubators in Silicon Valley.
 Then when I saw Galvanize, I thought, wow, they’ve surpassed Runway.
 I’m generally against having multiple floors as they can create more separation and isolation.
 But Galvanize has the luxury of having several floors while physically having them feel connected because of cutouts in the upper floors and staircases that connect the levels in a visually prominent way.

-Check out our second interview in the series, How We Work: Galvanize, The Startup Hive
+Check out our second interview in the series, How We Work: Galvanize, The Startup Hive, and our third article, How We Work: Humanitarianism Meets Tech and Art at Swissnex.

 About the Drawings